sgtlaggy/lagbot/README.md

 ---

-#### This bot requires you run Postgresql for the Overwatch and XKCD cogs.
+#### This bot requires you run Postgresql for the Overwatch, Images (XKCD), and Tags cogs.

-Before running the bot for the first time, you must create a new database owned by the "postgres" user and add 2 tables to it.
+Before running the bot, you must create a new database owned by the "postgres" user and add 4 tables to it.

 These are the commands to run in the psql prompt to do this: